unvde/CP3407-Assessment/docs/index.md

 | Foundation | Secure account, shared catalogue import and private shelf | `week5/user-stories/` |
 | Community | Category discovery, public reviews, lists and profiles | `week7/user-stories/` |
 | Delivery | Forums, recommendations, moderation and production delivery | `week9/` |

-## Repository organisation

-The topic pages above are the current source of truth.
-Directories named by week retain the practical work, planning snapshots, burndowns and iteration reviews required to demonstrate the development process.
-They remain available as chronological supporting evidence, but are intentionally placed after the current-system pages in navigation.

-The repository's Issues and Pull requests tabs retain GitHub's immutable audit history.
+history.
 Feature names, code, tests and completion pages are used for current traceability instead of GitHub record numbers.